optimizely/scribe/content/stories/bleacher-report.md

 [[/]]

-The Bleacher Report team has spent the last year iterating over various redesigns to their social media popups.
+The Bleacher Report team has spent the last year iterating over various redesigns to their social media pop-ups.
 Using Optimizely, they were able to quickly test new versions of their promos and closely monitor their effects on conversion rates.
-This ultimately led to a complete redesign of their social promos from an intrusive popup to a more subtle flyin, increasing impressions and a *boosting social conversions a whopping 764%*.
+This ultimately led to a complete redesign of their social promos from an intrusive popup to a more subtle fly-in, increasing impressions and a *boosting social conversions a whopping 764%*.

 Take an insider look at how the Bleacher Report team approaches optimization: